Shagshag/prestashop-documentation/CountyCore.md

 * Visibility: **public**
 * **Warning:** this method is **deprecated**.
 This means that this method will likely be removed in a future version.
-* This method is defined in classes\County.php line 135
+* This method is defined in [classes/County.php line 135](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/County.php#135)

 #### Arguments